-At FCI Dublin, the “Desperate Housewives” dons a khaki uniform with her name and inmate number.
-She must make her bed by 6:30 a.m. – except on weekends and holidays, when inmates can sleep in and make their beds by 10 a.m. – according to an inmate orientation handbook posted on the prison website.
+As an inmate at Federal Correctional Institution Dublin, the “Desperate Housewives” actress would have to don khaki clothing with her name and inmate number.
+She’d have to make her bed by 6:30 a.m. – except on weekends and holidays, when inmates can sleep in and have their bed made by 10 a.m. – according to an inmate orientation handbook posted on the prison website.

-She may enjoy some comforts.
-Inmates can sunbathe on the weekends, but they have to wear a shirt and shorts, the handbook says.
+But there are some comforts.
+For example, inmates at FCI Dublin can sunbathe on the weekends, but they have to wear a shirt and shorts, the handbook says.

-They can watch the lobby television until 8:45 p.m. during the week or 11:45 p.m. on weekends.
-Each month they may spend up to $320 at the commissary.
+Inmates can watch the lobby television until 8:45 p.m. during the week, or until 11:45 p.m. on the weekends.
+Each month they are allowed to spend up to $320 at the commissary.

 FCI Dublin previously housed Sara Jane Moore, who attempted to assassinate President Gerald Ford in 1975, and Autumn Jackson, who was convicted of trying to extort Bill Cosby for $40 million.
 Jackson’s conviction was later overturned, 14 months into a 26-month sentence.

-In court during her sentencing, Huffman apologized to the judge, her daughters and her husband, actor William H. Macy.
+On Friday, with about a dozen loved ones in court to show their support, Huffman apologized to the judge, her daughters and husband, actor William H. Macy.

-“I am deeply ashamed of what I have done,” she told the judge.
+“I am deeply ashamed of what I have done,” she said.
 “At the end of the day I had a choice to make.
-I could have said, ‘No.’ “
+I could have said, ‘no.’”